By David Kessler

-The 5 stages of grief—denial, anger, bargaining, depression and acceptance—are a part of the framework that helps us learn to live without the one we lost.
-They are tools to help us frame and identify what we may be feeling.
-The stages are not stops on some linear timeline in the grieving of a loss.
-Not everyone goes through all of them or in a prescribed order.
-The stages of loss have been widely used and misused, but they are very useful in giving us some idea of the unknown terrain of grief, making us better equipped to cope with loss.
+The 5 stages of grief—denial, anger, bargaining, depression and acceptance—are a part of the framework that makes up our learning to live with the one we lost.
+They are tools to help us frame and identify what we may be feeling; but not to organize it.
+They are not stops on some linear timeline of grief.
+Not everyone goes through all of them, and there is no prescribed order.
+They are as follows:

 - Denial and shock help us to cope and make survival possible.

 - Denial helps us to pace our feelings of grief.

 - There is a grace in denial.
 It is nature’s way of letting in only as much as we can handle.

 - Denial is a disbelief that your parent isn’t ever going to call again or that your father isn’t just a flight away.

 - You can’t fathom that he will never walk through your door again.